$f$-Differential Privacy Filters: Validity and Approximate Solutions: Introduction

 \para{Contributions.} The main contributions of this paper are as follows: \begin{compactenum}

-\item We show that the natural $f$-DP filter --- which composes individual trade-off functions and stops at a prescribed threshold --- is not valid under fully adaptive composition.
+\item We show that the natural $f$-DP filter --- which composes individual trade-off functions and stops at a prescribed threshold --- is not valid under fully adaptive composition, precluding the direct extension of FFT numerical accounting to such setting.
 We provide explicit counterexamples and a general construction of this failure.
-We show that this failure occurs even for fully adaptive compositions of subsampled Gaussian mechanisms.
-(Example \ref{ex:SG-counterexample} and Appendix \ref{appx:counterexample})
+We show that this failure occurs even when we restrict to subsampled Gaussian mechanisms.
+(Corollary \ref{cor:SG_counterexample}, Figure \ref{fig:SG_counterexample})

-\item We establish necessary and sufficient conditions under which the natural $f$-DP filter becomes valid, characterising when trade-off-function-based accounting is possible under full adaptivity.
+\item We establish necessary and sufficient conditions under which the natural $f$-DP filter becomes valid, characterizing when trade-off-function-based accounting is possible under full adaptivity.
 (Theorems \ref{thm:validity} and \ref{thm:nochain=>invalid})

-\item We prove a central limit theorem for fully adaptive privacy loss stochastic processes using martingale Berry--Esseen techniques.
-(Theorem \ref{thm:fully-adaptive-CLT}) \item We construct an approximate GDP filter (Algorithm \ref{alg:approx-GDP-filter}) for subsampled Gaussian mechanisms at small sampling rates \(q<0.2\) or large sampling rates \(q>0.8\), combining our CLT with asymptotic approximations of PLRV moments.
-We show that this filter achieves tighter bounds than fully adaptive RDP accounting in these sampling rate regimes.
+\item We prove a fully adaptive $f$-DP central limit theorem, establishing that cumulative privacy losses converge to Gaussian distributions, yielding GDP bounds under full adaptivity.
+This extends the non-adaptive CLT of~\citet{dong_gaussian_2022} via martingale Berry--Esseen techniques, and suggests a general methodology for constructing approximate GDP filters for any mechanism family admitting closed-form PLRV moment approximations.
+(Theorem \ref{thm:fully-adaptive-CLT})

+\item As a demonstration of our CLT, we instantiate this methodology for subsampled Gaussian mechanisms, constructing a closed-form approximate GDP filter that yields strictly tighter guarantees than fully adaptive RDP accounting in asymptotic regimes $q\ll1$ and $q\approx1$, without tracking the full trade-off function.
+(Algorithm \ref{alg:approx-GDP-filter})

 \end{compactenum}